 To Rivera, investing in retirement is like driving a car on the freeway: If you cash out, you’re moving in reverse, and if your money is in an employer’s 401(k), you’re a passenger in a carpool.
 “Some people are comfortable with that,” he says.
 “But if you roll over to an IRA, you’re driving that car.”

 The best advice, Meneshian says, you’ve heard before: “Put away as much as you can, as early as possible, and don’t spend more than you’re making.”
+And work with a professional if you need help.

 “People are so hesitant to seek professional advice about retirement,” Rivera says.
 “There’s nothing wrong with talking about what to do.
 It’s your money; you earned it.
 You deserve to be responsible for it.”